-- Thermal long-sleeved top and thermal leggings for when it gets colder at higher altitude and you can use as a base layer
+- Thermal long-sleeved top and thermal leggings for when it gets colder at a higher altitude, and you can use as a base layer.

 - Hat, scarf, and gloves.
-Really good gloves.
-Remember it’s better to be too warm than suffer the cold through lack of proper clothing
+Insulated gloves.
+Remember it’s better to be too warm than suffer the cold through lack of proper clothing.

-But for the short time you are there all the pain completely disappears, leaving you to revel in what will become one of the greatest achievements of your life.
+But in that period of time, all of the pain completely disappears, leaving you to revel in what will become one of the greatest achievements of your life.